-MULTIPLE DISABILITIES (MD): The student has concomitant impairments, such as cognitive disability-blindness, cognitive disability-orthopedic impairment, etc., the combination of which causes such severe educational needs that they cannot be accommodated in Special Education Programs solely for one of the impairments.
+MULTIPLE DISABILITIES: The student has concomitant impairments, such as cognitive disability-blindness, cognitive disability-orthopedic impairment, etc., the combination of which causes such severe educational needs that they cannot be accommodated in Special Education Programs solely for one of the impairments.
 (Does not include deaf-blindness.)

-DEVELOPMENTAL DELAY (DD): This code may be used only for students ages 3 through 9 who are experiencing delay in physical development, cognitive development, communication development, social or emotional development, or adaptive development.
+9 who are experiencing delay in physical development, cognitive development, communication development, social or emotional development, or adaptive development.
 When the student becomes 10 years old, this code becomes an error.
-DO NOT change the Disability Code in the current I-Star record.
-Enter an end date the day before the Birth Date and create a new I-Star record with the new Disability Code.
-This is accomplished in I-Star by performing an End/Add.
+DO is accomplished in I-Star by performing an End/Add.